-Providing an AHM option in future MSG-3 methodology will compel the timely motivation for new policies, derivative procedures, and technology benefiting all air transport industry stakeholders.
-This may precipitate a methodological upgrade establishing the basis of a future MSG-4 task development philosophy construct.
+Providing an AHM option in MSG-3 methodology commenced with Rev 2022.1, and should boost the timely motivation for implementation of new policies, derivative procedures, and technology benefiting all air transport industry stakeholders.
+This may precipitate a methodological upgrade establishing the basis of a future MSG-X task development methodology construct.

 Using AHM data and analysis capabilities to define alternative means to accomplish a "classic" preventive maintenance task is the next practicable opportunity to further enhance aircraft availability.
-The approach would also require an appropriately revised set of criteria in the traditional area of No Fault Found (NFF) categorization used by maintenance providers, since an operator may employ AHM prediction to remove aircraft components prior to their in-service failure.
+The approach would also require an appropriately revised set of criteria in the traditional area of No Fault Found (NFF) categorization used by maintenance providers, since operators would employ AHM prediction to remove aircraft components prior to their actual in-service failure.

 The AHM approach impact on the technical operation's commercial practices and supply chains must be considered as well.
 Such considerations will potentially reshape the terms of performance agreements both at the product (e.g., aircraft, engines) and component levels, and also trigger a reconsideration of how spare parts inventories are defined and maintained to support aircraft fleet operations.
+The regular use of AHM may require that supply chain activity governing framework, as defined in Product Support and Assurance Agreement (PSAA), Supplier Product Support Agreement (SPSA), Supplier Support Conditions (SSC) documents or equivalent, is adequately revised.